saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

 ## 1.01 What You'll Learn
 Duration: 0:03:00

-*   Learn to install and use Selenium WebDriver in conjunction with Java tools (IntelliJ and Maven) to write tests.
+*   Learn to install and use Selenium WebDriver in conjunction with Python tools (pip3, Pytest, and Pycharm) to write tests.
 *   Use Pycharm and Pip3 to set up, run tests, and manage dependencies on your machine
 *   Use the Selenium WebDriver in conjunction with a Pytest test runner to write tests
 *   Understand what the Selenium WebDriver is and the basics of how it is used to automate testing